Your happiness is in YOUR hands

 The annual National Diet and Nutrition Survey shows that 90% of people in the UK have lower than recommended levels of Vitamin D. This is a nutrient that comes predominantly not from our diet (you’d have to eat 2-4 servings of wild salmon every day to get enough) – but from the sun (hence its nickname, the ‘sunshine vitamin’).
-Through winter there just aren’t enough sun hours in the day in this country for most of us to have optimal levels of Vitamin D. So if you feel unhappy, especially through winter, we’d advise taking a Vitamin D supplement.
+Through winter there just aren’t enough sun hours in the day in this country for most of us to have optimal levels of Vitamin D, so be sure to make the most of these longer days now that Spring has arrives.

 Research shows that the ability to become aware of and regulate your breath is key to lowering feelings of stress and anchoring yourself in the moment – both crucial to happiness.
 Just think how agitated you feel when you start shallow-breathing when you’re under pressure!
 Trouble is that, if you’re not careful, many people never slow down enough or relax so they ‘unlearn’ how to breathe properly.
 Here are some NHS guidelines on discovering how well you are breathing, and how to breathe more deeply here.

 The team at The Hub are passionate about helping people to find ‘soul food’.
 This is nothing more than giving yourself permission (and acting on it!) to do things for yourself – just for yourself.
 Treats, having passions, hobbies and a purpose in life lift you from the humdrum of everyday life.
 Trouble is we often feel ‘guilty’ or that we’re ‘indulging’ ourselves or ‘being selfish’ when actually the evidence shows that those who nurture this extra element in themselves – what we would call our ‘soul’ – are the happiest.